Type your new text here.

 Things moving in the right direction!

-We have one bid in and one in the works.
+We have one bid in and one in the works for our fire sprinklers!
 Both sound exciting as they can start the food pantry portion fairly quickly once we get the funds for that.
 We will keep you updated on the actual costs as they become known.

 We do have several grants out, are working on some fundraising events and working to invite some new donors to join in.
 So what we need in the meantime is prayer!